 It’s the aspect of 5G that’s arguably the most obvious evolution of what 4G does – enabling newer and better versions of experiences that we can already have, as well as some completely new stuff.

 When is it coming?

-eMBB will initially be an extension to existing 4G services and will be among the first 5G services, which could be commercially available as early as 2019.
+eMBB will initially be an extension to existing 4G services and will be among the first 5G services.
 Ericsson estimates that there will be one billion 5G subscriptions for eMBB globally by 2023, with Asia and North America likely to be the first adopters.

 To enable the early rollout of eMBB services, in March 2017 the 3GPP’s RAN Group committed to finalise the Non-standalone (NSA) 5G NR variant by March 2018.
 In fact, the standard was approved in December 2017, so if anything we’re ahead of schedule.
 The NSA mode uses the existing 4G network, supplemented by 5G NR carriers to boost data rates and reduce latency.
 The Standalone (SA) variant is to be completed by September 2018 for the new 3GPP 5G core network architecture.

 Thus, eMBB can be seen as the first phase of 5G, which will be encompassed in the 3GPP Release 15 standards update due for completion in the third quarter of 2018.
 5G Phase 2 will go beyond eMBB services to more transformational URLLC and mMTC applications and will be included in Release 16, which is due to be completed at the end of 2019.

 Taking connected cars as an example, the first phase of eMBB services will involve enhanced in-vehicle infotainment, like real-time traffic alerts, high-speed internet access, streaming real-time video or playing games involving 3D 4K video.
 The second phase would be autonomous vehicles on a mass scale able to connect to and interact with other vehicles and the surrounding road infrastructure.